LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Conclusion

 In conclusion, decomposition of MAPF instances is most beneficial for serial MAPF methods, resulting in reduced time cost and memory usage without sacrificing solution quality significantly.
 However, for parallel MAPF methods, decomposition may reduce memory usage but often worsens the solution without notable improvements in time cost.

-Despite its effectiveness, layered MAPF has limitations: it becomes less effective as the number of agents increases in dense instances, and its application to parallel MAPF methods introduces numerous wait actions during solution merging.
+Despite its effectiveness, Layered MAPF has limitations: it becomes less effective as the number of agents increases in dense instances, and its application to parallel MAPF methods introduces numerous wait actions during solution merging.

 In the future, we plan to propose new merging solution techniques for parallel methods without compromising solution quality.
+Essentially, the decomposition of the instance is a trade-off between solution quality and efficiency, and a systematic exploration of this trade-off between runtime and solution quality is necessary.
+Given that the initial state of the cluster plays a crucial role in the decomposition process, a randomized restart approach could benefit the decomposition.
+We plan to generate different initial clusters during the bipartition phase and select the one that results in the best decomposition.
+While this process introduces some extra time cost, it may lead to better decomposition outcomes.
 Additionally, we aim to generalize the idea of decomposing MAPF instances to address extensions of MAPF problems, such as considering the shape of agents.